 Electronic air cleaners, such as electrostatic precipitators, use a process called electrostatic attraction to trap particles.
 Ion generators, or ionizers, disperse charged ions into the air.
 These ions attach to airborne particles, giving them a charge so they can attach to nearby surfaces such as walls or furniture, or to one another, and settle faster.
 However, some electronic air cleaners can produce ozone, a lung irritant.

 For more information, on residential air cleaners, their efficiency and effectiveness; guidance to their comparison and evidence of their usefulness, see the below information from the U.S. EPA

 For more information about indoor air pollution and indoor air filtration systems, please check out this page on the EPA website

 Purchasing Air Filtration Systems

 If you are in the market for a home air purifier, the best place to start your search is to review the ratings on Consumer Reports.
-Here you can compare popular brands like Sharp, IQAir, Blueair and Philips.
+Here you can compare popular brands like Sharp, IQAir, Blueair, and Philips.
 Or check out the free service, ConsumerSearch.

-If you are shopping from Delhi, your next question may be how to get one.
-Currently there aren’t many local vendors of air purifier machines but below we have listed three (send a note to email@example.com if you know of others and we will list them).
+If you are shopping in Delhi, your next question may be how to get one.
+Currently there aren’t many local vendors of air purifier machines but below we have listed three (send a note to firstname.lastname@example.org if you know of others and we will list them).
 Note: the filters on most air purification machines need to be changed when they are “full”.
 These machines were made to filter a lighter pollution load and therefore may recommend you change the filters less often than may be necessary.
 Some machines, like the IQAir have a light that will go on when the filter needs changing.

 DelhiAir does not endorse or recommend any product or service for air filtration.